-Purposes and FunctionsThe 10th edition of Federal Reserve System: Purposes and Functions details the structure, responsibilities, and aims of the U.S. central banking system.
+Purposes and FunctionsThe 10th edition of The Federal Reserve System Purposes & Functions details the structure, responsibilities, and aims of the U.S. central banking system.
 The Federal Reserve System performs five functions to promote the effective operation of the U.S. economy and, more generally, to serve the public interest.
 It includes three key entities: the Board of Governors, 12 Federal Reserve Banks, and the Federal Open Market Committee.

 The Federal Reserve performs five key functions in the public interest to promote the health of the U.S. economy and the stability of the U.S. financial system.